 Revisit your mission statement when you are making a difficult decision, when you are feeling defeated, or when you simply want to remember who you are.

-I hope you find this useful when you write your personal mission statement and that it guides you in creating a joyful, fulfilling life that you are proud of.
+I hope you find this useful when you write your own personal mission statement and that it guides you in creating a joyful, fulfilling life.
+You will be proud of your positive change and personal success.
 Have you ever written a personal mission statement before?
 Which tips were most meaningful to you?

 Related Posts: